ComputerKarate/linux/directory_cleanup/README.md

 ---
 #### Installation
-I installed the executable script in "/data/spool/bin/cleanup"
+##### Install the cleanup script
-That is the default location in the systemd service.
+It is necessary to create a basic directory structure to begin with
+Run these commands to create that:
+sudo mkdir -p /data/spool/bin
+sudo mkdir -p /data/spool/30

+Now manually copy the file "cleanup" to /data/spool/bin

+##### Install the systemd service
-To install the systemd service, copy the two files with the prefix "system-cleanup" to wherever your system puts service files
+To install the systemd service, copy the two files from the repo with the prefix "system-cleanup" to wherever your system puts service files
 /lib/systemd/system/system-cleanup.service
 /lib/systemd/system/system-cleanup.timer